marblejs/docs/overview/routing.md

 {% endcode-tabs-item %}
 {% endcode-tabs %}

-Defined _HttpEffects_ can be grouped together using `combineRoutes` function, which combines routing for prefixed path passed as a first argument.
+Defined _HttpEffects_ can be grouped together using `combineRoutes` function, which combines routing for a prefixed path passed as a first argument.
 Exported group of _Effects_ can be combined with other _Effects_ like in the example below.

 {% code-tabs %}
 {% code-tabs-item title="api.effects.ts" %}